lkytal/PredFull/README.md

 You sholud get around $0.8027$ average similarities on this given data.

 __Make sure that items in `example.tsv` and `hcd_testingset.mgf` are of same order!
 Don't permute items or add/delete items unless you will align them by yourself.__

+## How to build & train the model

+For who interested in reproduce this model, here we provide `build_model_example.py` of example codes to build the model.
+More details of how to train this model will release later.